 But only a few know what exactly HDR photography is all about.
-HDR is a process that is accomplished by taking numerous exposures of a high contrast scene, mostly a landscape or cityscape) with different brightness levels, then combining these images to give one image with the best light from each exposure.
+HDR is a process that is accomplished by taking numerous exposures of a high contrast scene, mostly a landscape or cityscape) with different brightness levels, combining these images gives one image with the best light from each exposure.

-This is done to produce a resulting image that is stunning and very closely resembles the view of a human eye.
+This is done to produce a stunning resulting image and very closely resembles the view of a human eye.

 This digital manipulation process is a bit controversial and part of a heated debate in the photography industry as it leads to over-cooked images.
 Despite that, one thing remains clear that HDR photography is here to stay no matter what the critiques say.